Cannabis was at one point freely cultivated and used in the U.S. What happened? Here we take a look at the history of marijuana law in America.

 The growing social acceptance of marijuana and the greater recognition of its medical purposes has made an impact on cannabis policy throughout the U.S. The 2016 election was monumental for cannabis, as voters in eight states approved marijuana measures.

-Additionally, at least 30 states have passed laws allowing for the cultivation of hemp.
+Additionally, a large majority of states have passed laws allowing for the cultivation of hemp.
 A provision within the 2014 federal Farm Bill gave permission for states to adopt statutes permitting universities and state departments of agriculture to grow hemp.
 The new law spurred hemp cultivation throughout the U.S., and more than 23,000 acres of hemp were grown in the U.S. in 2017, with Colorado leading the way in production.
 In 2018, hemp and hemp-derived products like CBD oil became legal for commercial production with the passage of the 2018 Farm Bill.

 Learn More about Marijuana

-Today, more Americans understand and respect cannabis as a therapeutic method thanks to recent groundbreaking discoveries by researchers.
+Today, more Americans understand and respect cannabis to naturally promote wellness thanks to recent groundbreaking discoveries by researchers.
 Read up what studies have found on cannabis’ potential benefits.